 - The overall safety of the vaccine

 "Discussing these personal and universal factors with your doctor can help you make a confident, informed decision that's right for you and your baby," says Dr. Mauney.

 Lastly, the COVID-19 vaccines do have side effects, with the most frequent ones being soreness at the injection site, headache and fatigue.
 While less common, some people may also experience fever.

 "If you do develop a fever following either dose of the vaccine, you can take acetaminophen.
-This pain reliever is proven to be safe for those who are pregnant and doesn't seem to affect how your immune system responds to the vaccine."
+This pain reliever is proven safe for those who are pregnant and doesn't seem to affect how your immune system responds to the vaccine."